Pidurangala Hike in Sigiriya: Everything You Need To Know

 The massive platform at the top of Pidurangala Rock

-What To Pack For Your Pidurangala Hike
+What To Pack For Your Pidurangala climb

 • Sarong/ shawl: You’re going to have to cover up when you go on your Pidurangala hike.
 This applies to ladies and gents.
 Pidurangala Rock is a sacred site so respect the heritage and the monks who live there.
-The monks do provide sarongs if you forget to bring, but when it’s busy they may run out
+The monks do provide sarongs if you forget to bring.
+But when it’s busy, they may run out.

 • Trainers or comfortable shoes: If you have hiking shoes, great, but they aren’t necessary.
 There are parts where you have to climb, and trainers work best.

-• Snacks and water: If you want to enjoy the sunrise without going hungry, pack in some snacks and enough water.
+• Snacks and water: If you want to enjoy the sunrise without going hungry, pack some snacks and enough water.

 Take a look at my Sri Lanka packing list.
 It has everything you need to pack (and what you can leave at home).